I'm a Celebrity...Get Me Out of Here! (British TV series) series 8

 I'm a Celebrity...
 Get Me Out of Here! returned to ITV1 for an eighth series from 16 November to 5 December 2008.
 Ant & Dec returned to present the main show on ITV, whilst Matt Willis, Emma Willis and Mark Durden-Smith returned to host spin-off show I'm a Celebrity...Get Me Out of Here!
 NOW! on ITV2.
 It was the first series to use a redesigned logo, which imitates the Hollywood Sign.
 The winner of this series was Joe Swash.

+Swash would return to the series fourteen years later to participate in I'm a Celebrity...
+South Africa alongside other former contestants to try to become the first I'm a Celebrity legend.
+Swash was the seventh celebrity to be eliminated, finishing ninth overall.

 Contestants

 The show began with 10 celebrity contestants.
 On 19 November, they were joined by two new contestants – David Van Day and Timmy Mallett – who were 'kidnapped' on their way into camp, making a total of 12 contestants.

 Results and elimination

 The Camps

 For the first four days of the show, the group of celebrities were split between two camps: "Home", and "Away".
 The celebrities in each group were: